ZTE-WIZARDY/ZTE-MC888-B09-TALKY-TALKY/README.md

 ZTE MC888 B09+ Telemetry & Authentication UtilityProject Status: UNMAINTAINED / ARCHIVAL DROP
 Author: Chris Veteran Firmware Developer (40+ Years)

 This repo contains a standalone Python utility developed to interface with the ZTE MC888 series running B09 firmware revision (my router happens to be a B09).
-It was created to solve the specific problem where after a nightly N78 shutdown on a EE mast I needed a way to kick it back up to N78 without rebooting it (becuase hat upsets my LAN which upsets my Windows 11 IOT server).
+It was created to solve the specific problem where after a nightly N78 shutdown on a EE mast I needed a way to kick it back up to N78 without rebooting it (becuase that upsets my LAN which upsets my Windows 11 IOT server).

 Key Technical Implementations: